 Judy referred to the loss as “the most terrible thing that ever happened to me in my life.”
 She also stated that she felt that no one was “on her side” after his death.
 She was very close to her father, and he reciprocated with unconditional love and support.
 It’s been speculated ever since just how, or if, Judy’s career might have been different if Frank had lived.
 Perhaps he would have been able to shield her from the grind at MGM when she was overworked several years later.
 No one will ever know.

-The funeral arrangements were handled by the Pierce Brothers Westwood Village Memorial Park & Mortuary.
-The obituary above is from the November 19, 1935, edition of The Tennessean newspaper out of Nashville.
+The Pierce Brothers Westwood Village Memorial Park & Mortuary handled the funeral arrangements.
+The obituary above is from the November 19, 1935 edition of The Tennessean newspaper out of Nashville.
 The only notice in the LA Times is a simple listing of Frank’s name along with the other recent deaths in the area.

 November 17, 1939: Judy’s mom, Ethel, married William Gilmore.
 By all accounts, Judy did not like her new stepfather and the two did not get along.
 Allegedly Judy never forgave her mother for marrying Gilmore on the anniversary of the death of her beloved father, Frank Gumm.

-Also, published on this day, was this article about how popular Judy and Mickey Rooney were in Babes in Arms.
-So much so that audiences wanted to see more of the team in similar musicals.
-They got their wish!
+This article was also published on this day about how popular Judy and Mickey Rooney were in Babes in Arms.
+So much so that audiences wanted to see more of the team in similar musicals; they got their wish!

 Check out The Judy Room’s Filmography Pages on Little Nellie Kelly here.